 No heritage values consistent with World Heritage or National Heritage listing were identified within the airport site.
-Assessments of Commonwealth heritage values within the airport site were undertaken for this EIS, and these are described in Section 19.3.6.
+Assessments of Commonwealth Heritage values within the airport site were undertaken for this EIS, and are described in Section 19.3.6.
+According to guidelines issued by the Australian Heritage Council, the relevant significance threshold for the satisfaction of Commonwealth Heritage criteria is local heritage significance.